Betchworth: Economy

 Betchworth's economy is predominantly a service sector economy.
 With its rail station and road links it forms part of the London commuter belt.
 Cleaning and gardening companies find a strong local market.
 Crop, chicken and pasture agriculture as well as a relatively large retired proportion of the population.
 The former lime quarry is managed by workers from Surrey Wildlife Trust and English Heritage.

 Great Brockhamhurst Farm is one of eleven farms in Betchworth and produces cereals and breeds horses.
 Root Hill farm is a farm and missionary camp.
 Local businesses include an air filters company.
 Yellow Pages: Westbury Filters, Betchworth and kennels.

 Hartsfield Manor Hotel is a major local employer with a long entrance drive off Sandy Lane has 16 acres of parkland containing a small gatehouse called Ye Olde Gatehouse and serves also as a Wedding and conference venue.

 Betchworth Park Golf Club holding in its grounds the ruined Betchworth castle is in Brockham though keeps the historic association with Betchworth.

 Culture & Community

 Memorial Hall

-Betchworth Memorial Hall is a large village hall with a wooden floor, a high ceiling and a stage, making it suitable for self-nominated activities including badminton, lectures, receptions, and local operatics and drama, with seating for 150 people; leads to a smaller community room, the Geoffrey Browne Room, for 40/50 people available for hire separately.
-There is a 21st-century construction kitchen which can serve either hall, and all are available for hire.
+Betchworth Memorial Hall is a large village hall with a stage and seating for 150 people; it leads to a smaller community room, the Geoffrey Browne Room, for 40/50 people.
+There is a kitchen which can serve either hall.
+All are available for hire.